brakmic/OpenUI5_Table_Demo/README.md

 For more complex columns you can pass a template and other properties like sorting, filtering etc. Currently, you have to explicitely create template objects.
 In future relases of this demo I'll provide a factory for such cases.

-For easier handling of the many configuration options this demo uses the <a href="http://knockoutjs.com/" target="_blank">Knockout.js</a> library.
+For easier handling of the many configuration options I use <a href="http://knockoutjs.com/" target="_blank">Knockout.js</a> and <a href="http://underscorejs.org/" target="_blank">Underscore.js</a> libraries.

+For crypto functionalities, like setting HTTP Auth-Headers, the <a href="https://code.google.com/p/crypto-js/" target="_blank">CryptoJS</a> library is available.

-Currently there are no separate XML-Views and no Controller logic because the demo comprises of a single table.
-In future I'll add more 'sophisticated' examples ;)
+Currently there are no separate XML-Views and no Controller logic because the demo comprises of a single Shell instance embedded widgets.

 <br />
-The app 'logic' is located in *app.js*.
+RequireJS starts the app in *advarics/app.js*

 The steps are: